 Chief Information Officer, National Marrow Donor Program® (NMDP)/Be The Match®

-Mike McCullough joined the NMDP/Be The Match in 2015 and is responsible for ensuring that the organization’s information technology systems meet the needs of patients and donors.
-In this role, he leads the development and implementation of information technology strategies that uphold the NMDP/Be The Match as a sustainable organization with a best-in-class registry and as a global leader in research.
+Mike McCullough joined Be The Match in 2015 and is responsible for ensuring that the organization’s information technology systems meet the needs of our patients, donors and transplant centers.
+In this role, he leads the development and implementation of information technology strategies that uphold Be The Match as a sustainable organization with a best-in-class registry and as a global leader in research.